-La Cienega and La Cieneguilla planning area's reliance on a limited number of industries, particularly construction, has made the local economy vulnerable to economic fluctuations.
+La Cienega and La Cieneguilla Planning Area's reliance on a limited number of industries, particularly construction, has made the local economy vulnerable to economic fluctuations.
 By diversifying its economic base, the community can reduce its dependency on any one sector and build a more resilient financial foundation.
-Key sectors to focus on include sustainable agriculture, renewable energy, and eco-tourism.
+Key sectors to focus on include sustainable agriculture, value-added agriculture, film, renewable energy, and eco-tourism.

-To attract businesses and foster entrepreneurship, the planning area should create a business-friendly environment by offering incentives for local startups, improving infrastructure such as roads and utilities, and providing access to training programs including but not limited to youth education and rural farming initiatives, historical knowledge based programs and education.
-Additionally, attracting tourism-related businesses that capitalize on the area's natural beauty, such as eco-friendly accommodations and outdoor recreational services, can provide a significant boost to the local economy.
+To attract businesses and foster entrepreneurship, the Planning Area should create a business-friendly environment by offering incentives for local startups, improving road and utility infrastructure, and providing access to training programs including but not limited to youth education and rural farming initiatives, historical knowledge-based programs and education.
+Further development of value-added agriculture, such as viticulture, can be beneficial for economically sustainable agriculture while be consistent with the Planning Area's past.
+Additionally, attracting tourism-related businesses that capitalize on the area's natural beauty and historic agriculture, such as eco-friendly accommodation, outdoor recreational services, and agri-tourism, can provide a significant boost to the local economy.